-However, in some cases food poisoning can result in more severe symptoms such as; acute diarrhoea lasting for several days (this puts you at severe risk of dehydration), a very high temperature as a result of fever (over 38⁰C) or your cognitive functions could even be affected.
+Don’t underestimate food poisoning; it’s a nasty situation and can really make you very ill – often much more so than a regular stomach bug.
+Food poisoning shares some common symptoms with a typical stomach bug but often more extreme including; stomach pain, nausea, vomiting, diarrhoea, fever, weakness and headache.
+In some cases food poisoning can result in more severe symptoms such as; acute diarrhoea lasting for several days (this puts you at severe risk of dehydration), a very high temperature as a result of fever (over 38⁰C) or your cognitive functions could even be affected.
 If any of these symptoms appear it is important to seek medical advice immediately.

 What foods are traditionally recommended for a tummy bug?

 For many years the BRAT diet was a go-to when people were ill.
 The BRAT diet is a bland-food diet though to be perfect for when someone had a stomach bug or food poisoning.
-We outline the BRAT framework below:
+I outline the BRAT framework below:

-- B – Bananas: Bananas are high in electrolytes such as potassium and magnesium, which we risk losing during episodes of sickness and diarrhoea.
+B – Bananas: Bananas are high in electrolytes such as potassium and magnesium, which we risk losing during episodes of sickness and diarrhoea.
 Bananas also contain soluble fibre which can absorb water; this helps to firm up loose stools.

-- R – Rice: Rice is a bland food and is relatively low in insoluble fibre (especially the white variety) and so is therefore fairly gentle on the bowels.
+R – Rice: Rice is a bland food and is relatively low in insoluble fibre (especially the white variety) and so is therefore fairly gentle on the bowels.

 Although food is often the last thought on your mind, it is still important to fuel your body appropriately whilst fighting an infection.

 Forget the food – number one on my list is liquids.
-If you’ve been making several trips to the toilet as a result of sickness and diarrhoea you are instantly at a much greater risk of becoming dehydrated.
-Don’t fall into the trap of assuming drinking water will make your diarrhoea worse, you need some H2O goodness to help you get back to fighting fit!
+If you’ve been making several trips to the toilet as a result of sickness or diarrhoea you are instantly at a much greater risk of becoming dehydrated.
+Don’t fall into the trap of assuming drinking water will make your diarrhoea worse, you will definitely need some H2O goodness to help you get back to fighting fit!

-4. Chicken & rice soup
+4. Homemade soup

 As soon as you are sure the BRAT foods are going down ok it’s time to move swiftly on – don’t feel you have to restrict yourself to BRAT foods for days on end – you need some nutrients!
-You can slowly begin to introduce some of your essential macronutrients; complex carbohydrates and protein.
-By slowly we also mean sensibly.
+You can slowly begin to concentrate on introducing some of your essential macronutrients including complex carbohydrates and protein.
+By slowly I also mean sensibly.
 Food choices are critical at this stage as the nausea could easily make a hasty return.

-A good few days after the diarrhoea and sickness have passed, it can be useful to introduce some probiotic-rich yoghurt.
+A good few days after the diarrhoea and sickness have passed, it can be useful to introduce some probiotic-rich foods such as yoghurts or sauerkraut.
 Good quality yoghurts such as Greek yoghurt often contain good levels of gut-friendly bacteria.
 Check the label where the bacteria should be listed and while you’re there check for sugar too, this should be avoided or it could encourage further bacterial imbalance.

-We hope this puts you in good stead for making a speedy recovery!
+I hope this puts you in good stead for making a speedy recovery!
 Don’t feel you have to be restricted to very bland foods for too long and remember: liquids, liquids, liquids!
 Hydration is key, good luck!